developer-zebra/developer-zebra-site/src/mdmtk/2-0/samples/index.md

 7. If any additional files are needed by your Request XML Document, they will need to be added onto the device.
 For example, if your Request XML Document uses the AppMgr Feature Type to install an application, the necessary APK file must be put onto the device in the proper location.
 8. Run the program while a Zebra Android device is connected to the computer with a USB cable and ADB is enabled on it.
 This will submit the Request XML Document to MXMS.
-9. The Result XML Document that was returned from MXMS will be output to the LogCat log messages in Eclipse.
+9. The Result XML Document that was returned from MXMS will be output to the LogCat log messages.
 This will show if the Request XML Document and the Result XML Document are equivalent.
 If they are equivalent, there were no errors returned and the actions were performed successfully.
 If they are not equivalent, this may indicate that errors were returned in the Result XML Document, indicating that some or all of the requested actions were not performed successfully.